Simulation of MAPS and a MAPS-based Inner Tracker for the Super Tau-Charm Facility: Simulation workflow

 \section{Simulation workflow}

-To characterize the performance of MAPS sensors, both TCAD and MC simulations serve as powerful tools.
+To characterize the performance of MAPS, both TCAD and MC simulations serve as powerful tools.
 These methods enable detailed studies of key sensor properties, such as capacitance, charge collection efficiency, and radiation tolerance, offering a comprehensive understanding of the sensor response prior to physical testing~\cite{trasient_simulation,mc_sim_arcadia,mc_sim_65nm}.
-Building upon these techniques, a flexible simulation workflow has been developed and applied to evaluate the performance of MAPS sensors under the specific conditions and design parameters relevant to the STCF experiment.
-The simulation should provide results that are directly comparable with future test results, including laboratory and beam tests, thereby validating simulation accuracy and guiding detector optimization.
-Furthermore, the majority of the simulation should be integrated into the STCF offline software, necessitating a faithful reproduction of the STCF MAPS behaviour for the future physics analysis.
+Building upon these techniques, a flexible simulation workflow has been developed and applied to evaluate the performance of MAPS under the specific conditions and design parameters relevant to the STCF experiment.
+The primary aim of this simulation is to guide the choice of sensor geometry and fabrication process, while also providing results that can be compared with future laboratory and beam test data.
+Furthermore, the majority of the simulation should be integrated into the STCF offline software, necessitating a realistic modeling of the STCF MAPS behaviour for the future physics analysis.
 A flow chart illustrating the designed workflow is shown in Fig.~\ref{fig_workflow}.

-For a given MAPS variant, a three-dimensional sensor model is constructed within TCAD.
+For a given MAPS variant, a three-dimensional sensor model of our pixel layout is constructed within TCAD, which is going to be discussed in detail in Section~\ref{TCAD}.
 The key parameters that determines the sensor performance, including doping profiles and diode geometry, are defined according to the given fabrication process and the MAPS layout~\cite{simulating_workflow}.
 Once the sensor model is established, either a static or transient device simulation is performed, depending on the desired output.
-The static simulation calculates the electric field and potential in the sensor.
-It also generates a Capacitance-Voltage (C-V) curve reflecting the sensor capacitance under increasing substrate bias.
-The transient simulation simulates the induced signal on the sensor electrodes for a given ionization trajectory.
-To emulate the behavior of a minimum ionizing particle (MIP), the ionization density is set to \SI{80}{e^-/\micro\meter}.
+The static simulation solves the Poisson equation and continuity equations to obtain the electrostatic potential and carrier distributions.
+It also generates a Capacitance-Voltage (C-V) curve reflecting the sensor capacitance under increasing substrate bias through small-signal AC analysis.
+The transient simulation is used to estimate the time-dependent current induced on the collection electrode by drifting and diffusing charge carriers.
+In this case, a predefined ionization track is introduced into the sensor volume to represent a traversing particle.
+To emulate the behavior of a minimum ionizing particle (MIP), the ionization is modeled as a straight line of uniformly distributed electron–hole pairs, with a density of 60\,\si{e^-/\micro\meter}.
+This track is positioned either at the pixel center or at the corner to study spatial response variations.